 Hi everyone!
 Dr TEFL here with some great ideas for teaching English pronunciation.

-Traditionally we get students to repeat vocabulary several times, more often when introducing new words.
-Repetition is good, but not sufficient.
-Most teachers experience that students tend to mispronounce the same words shortly after a repetition exercise.
+Traditionally, we get students to repeat vocabulary several times when introducing new words.
+Repetition is good but not sufficient.
+Most teachers experience that students mispronounce the same words shortly after a repetition exercise.

-The reappearance of mispronunciation that tells us that we:
+The reappearance of mispronunciation tells us that we:

 - need to have drills of the vocabulary several times during a lesson,

-- need to focus in on specific difficulties and specific sounds from time to time, and
+- need to focus on specific difficulties and specific sounds from time to time, and

-- should also encourage students to listen a lot, for example, to song lyrics simultaneously as they are reading the words.
+- should also encourage students to listen a lot, for example, to song lyrics simultaneously while reading the words.

 Exercise for learning English idioms